mrlouf/libasm/README.md

     - Returns the destination string in the `rax` register.
 - `ft_strcmp`: Compares two strings.
 Key points:
     - Uses the movzx instruction to cast the characters to unsigned integers before performing the subtraction.
-    - Returns the difference between the first non-matching characters in the `eax` register since the return value of strcmp is an 32-bit integer.
+    - Returns the difference between the first non-matching characters in the `eax` register since the return value of strcmp is a 32-bit integer.
 - `ft_write`: Writes a string to the standard output.
 - `ft_read`: Reads a string from the standard input.
 - `ft_strdup`: Duplicates a string by allocating memory for it and copying the content.